Mexico struck by 7.6 magnitude earthquake – live

-US officials have issued a tsunami warning for the west coast of Mexico after a major earthquake off the coast of Michoacán state.
+At least one person has been killed by a major earthquake off the coast of Michoacán state in Mexico.

-The Hawaii-based Pacific Tusnami Warning Centre, part of the US National Weather Service (NWS), said “hazardous tsunami waves” of up to three meters above the tide level were likely to hit the Mexican shore.
+The US National Weather Service (NWS) issued a tsunami warning for the west coast of Mexico, saying that “hazardous tsunami waves” could reach up to three meters above the normal tide level.

 The earthquake was measured to have a preliminary magnitude of 7.6, which is powerful but not historic.
 According to the US Geological Survey, about 10-20 such earthquakes happen each year across the world.